Musikgarten of Lexington

 Why Musikgarten

-Music Makers: At Home in America (4-7 yr)
+Music Makers: Around the World (4-7 yr)

 Music Makers is a wonderful preparation for future private music lessons, although students need not be planning to take music privately to enjoy the academic benefits of class.
 While we begin more advanced intellectual and musical activities, there is still lots of time for singing, dancing, reading stories and poetry, games, and instruments, including maracas, bongos, tambourines, the glockenspiel, metallophone, resonator bars, and keyboards.
 We likewise use posters and listening activities to begin identifying musical instruments from the woodwind, brass, string, and percussion families.